 - Study the course feedback.

-- Reflect on developing the course.
+- Reflect on developing yourself as a teacher and the course.

-- Final assessment and grading
+- Conducting final assessment and grading.

 - Developing the course based on the student outcomes and course feedback.